Miniflint/AutoAccept-Lol/README.md

 __ONLY WORKS ON WINDOWS__

 ## Useful tools :
-`F1` -> write the default values and take the client size to adapt the values
+`F1` -> Write [the default values](https://github.com/Miniflint/AutoAccept-Lol/blob/main/README.md#Default-Values) in ("check_value.ini")
+	- overwrite the value if the file already exists
+	- create the file if it didn't exists

 `F2` -> get the position of the mouse (x, y) + the color (in hex) of the active window
 	- Display it in a messagebox and copy it to the clipboard

 `F3` -> Check if the ("check_value.ini") file is correct

-`F4` -> Check values from the file and colors
+`F4` -> Check values from the file
+	- move the mouse at the location of the values
+	- is it useful ? yes if you need to check visually what pixels it take

 `F5` -> check color at specific pixel

 `F11` -> pause the script
+	- important if the mouse is not going where you want it to go

 ## Usage